ableplayer/ableplayer/README.md

 #### Fallback Player

--   **data-fallback** - optional; specify a fallback player.
-Currently the only supported option is "jw" (JW Player)
--   **data-test-fallback** - optional; force browser to user fallback player (recommended for testing only)
+-   **data-test-fallback** - optional; force browsers to display the fallback content that will be shown to users with older browsers that don't support HTML5 media.
--   **data-fallback-path** - optional; override default path to directory in which the fallback player files are stored
--   **data-fallback-jwkey** - optional; set JW Player key for hosted players

 The following attributes are supported on the `<video>` element only: